• Skip to primary navigation

 • It's perfectly lightly creamy (not stodgy or thick), but feel free to make it thicker

-• The flavor of sweet cream and butter permeates the soup but doesn’t feel heavy
+• The flavor of heavy cream and butter permeates the soup, but doesn't feel heavy

 • It's a great way to use up leftover turkey